upday/upday.github.io/README.md

 bundle install
 ```

-You should be good to go!!!
+*You should be good to go!!!*

+## Windows
+Well, there are some tutorials but it isn't officially supported and according to the last test it is a massive pain - so easiest way is virtualbox in the moment...

 ## branching